-Choose the Credit/Degree Application and complete the form online.
-If you do not have access to the internet a paper copy is available from Student Services at the Central Campus, 4301 Third St. Tillamook Oregon. - 2.
-Assess Your Placement by taking the COMPASS placement test, another college placement assessment, or submitting a previous college transcript.
-COMPASS placement assessments are available in the TBCC Library and Learning Center.
+1. Choose the Credit/Degree Application

+Pick the application appropriate to your situation and complete the form online.
+If you do not have access to the internet, a paper copy is available from Student Services at the Central Campus, 4301 Third St. Tillamook Oregon or by calling (503) 842-8222 ext.
+1100 or emailing studentservices@tillamookbaycc.edu.

+2. Assess Your Placement

+- Take the Accuplacer placement test, or another college placement assessment, submit a previous college transcript or submit your Smarter Balanced scores.
+Accuplacer placement assessments are available in the TBCC Library and Learning Center.
 Library and Learning Center hours vary.
 You may contact the Library and Learning Center at 503-842-8222, ext.
 1720.
-Students will need their Social Security number and a photo ID for the testing session.

-After you have submitted your admissions online, you will receive an email to the email address you provided on your application.
+Students will need their Social Security number and a photo ID for the testing session. - After you have submitted your admissions online, you will receive an email at the email address you provided on your application.
 The email will provide your TBCC ID number and password to log in to MyTBCC.
-MyTBCC is the student portal located on the TBCC website www.tillamookbaycc.edu which is where you will register for your classes online.
+MyTBCC is the student portal located on the TBCC website www.tillamookbaycc.edu, which is where you will register for your classes online.

-3. Attend a New Student Orientation.
-Dates and times for Orientation sessions are published in the TBCC Schedule of Classes for each term.
-Contact Student Services at 503-842-8222 ext.
+3. Attend a New Student Orientation

+Dates and times for orientation sessions are published in the TBCC Schedule of Classes for each term.
+Contact Student Services at (503) 842-8222 ext.
 1100 or in person to sign up.
 You must have your admissions steps completed before attending orientation.